takanori-fujiwara/cnrl/README.md

 How to Cite
 -----
-Please cite: Fujiwara et al., "Interpretable Contrastive Learning for Networks", arXiv:2005.12419, 2020.
+Please cite:
+Fujiwara et al., Network Comparison with Interpretable Contrastive Network Representation Learning.
+Journal of Data Science, Statistics, and Visualisation, forthcoming (arXiv:2005.12419).

+Also, there is one more closely related work:
+Fujiwara et al., A Visual Analytics Framework for Contrastive Network Analysis.
+In Proc.
+IEEE Conference on Visual Analytics Science and Technology (VAST), 2020.